On singularities of the Gauss map components of surfaces in ${\mathbb R}^4$: Introduction

 The Gauss map of a smooth, oriented surface immersed into $\mathbb R^4$ might not be regular, i.e., it might not be an immersion at some points.
 The lack of regularity imposes strong restrictions on the surface.
-Specifically, these non-regular points are characterized as the points where the Gaussian curvature and the discriminant $\Delta$ vanish simultaneously, see \cite{L} for other equivalent conditions.
+Specifically, these non-regular points are characterized as the points where the Gaussian curvature and the discriminant of the second fundamental form vanish simultaneously, see \cite{L} for other equivalent conditions.
 We prove that for a generic immersion of $M$ into $\mathbb R^4$, the Gauss map is regular (Proposition \ref{codim3}).
 Further on, we define three properties (G1), (G2) and (G3) for immersions of $M$ into $\mathbb R^4$ that determine the structure of the singular set of the components of the Gauss map.
 Namely, for immersions having these properties the singular set of $g_i,\ i=1,2$ consists of a finite number of smooth embedded circles constituted by stable singularities.
 That is, fold points and isolated cusp points.
-Moreover, the image under $g_i\ i=1,2$ of the corresponding singular set has stable intersections.
-Then, we prove the main theorem.
+Moreover, the corresponding singular set's image under $g_i\ i=1,2$ has stable intersections.
+Then, we prove the genericity theorem.
 Namely, immersions having these properties are generic (Theorem \ref{generic}).
-Thus, we apply certain theorems proved in \cite{Q} and \cite{SUY3} to get formulas of Gauss-Bonnet type for Gaussian and normal curvatures involving cusp points of the components of $g$ (Theorem \ref{G-B} and Corollary \ref{G-B-1}).
-Finally, we provide an example where our formulas are verified.
-That is, we describe the singular set of the components of the Gauss map of an immersion of a double torus into $\mathbb R^4$.
+Contrasting with the case of the Gauss map of surfaces in $\mathbb R^3$, the singularities of the Gauss map components of surfaces in $\mathbb R^4$ arise from the contact of the surface with a $\mathcal J$-holomorphic curve with respect to an orthogonal complex structure $\mathcal J$ in $\mathbb R^4$ that better approaches the surface locally.
+We introduce the study of this type of contact in the present article.
+So, we provide a classification of regular and generic singular points of these components employing the normal forms of jets of contact maps (Theorem \ref{NormalForms}).
+Further on, we apply certain theorems proved in \cite{Q}, \cite{SUY} and \cite{SUY3} to get formulas of Gauss-Bonnet type relating the geometry and topology of the surface to singularities of the components of $g$ (Theorem \ref{G-B} and Corollary \ref{G-B-1}).
 The article is organized as follows.
-In section 2, we present some preliminary results describing the second order invariants of an immersion of a surface into $\mathbb R^4$, and the second fundamental form in terms of the connection forms.
+In section 2, we present some preliminary results including the description of the second order invariants of an immersion of a surface into $\mathbb R^4$ in terms of the connection forms.
 Moreover, we describe the model of the oriented Grassmannian of 2-planes in $\mathbb R^4$ that will be employed in the research.
 Section 3 is devoted to studying the singular sets of the components of the Gauss map; we prove Theorem \ref{kernel} and Corollary \ref{c1}.
 In section 4, we define the genericity conditions $(G_1)$, $(G_2)$ and $(G_3)$ and we discuss their meaning concerning the structure of the singular sets of $g_i,\ i=1,2$.
 In section 5, we show the local description of the components of the Gauss map.
-We employ this fundamental tool in the proof of the main theorem.
+We use this fundamental tool in the proof of the genericity theorem.
 In section 6, we deal with the generic properties of the Gauss map and its components.
 Specifically, we prove Proposition \ref{codim3} and Theorem \ref{generic}.
-Section 7 aims to demonstrate Theorem \ref{G-B} and Corollary \ref{G-B-1} that provide the Gauss-Bonnet type formulas.
+Section 7 aims to prove the classification theorem of regular and generic singular point.
+In section 8, we demonstrate Theorem \ref{G-B} and Corollary \ref{G-B-1} that provide the Gauss-Bonnet type formulas.
 We conclude by analyzing the example of the double torus mentioned above.
 Finally, we point out that the research presented in this article has a relevant extension by using the approach presented in \cite{DZ} for the class of oriented surfaces with boundary.